 7. Otard Baron Otard V.S.O.P

 Otard is another family-run house that deserves to be much better known.
 Boutique and very quality-driven, Otard is privileged to own one of the most beautiful and impressive Chateau in the oldest part of Cognac.
-The chateau was built in the 11th century to keep out the English during the Hundred Years War before falling under the ownership of the Valois family.
-Otard was founded in 1975 by Jean-Baptiste Antoine Otard, remaining under the same family control ever since.
-Of particular note is their grand cellars – protected by thick walls from the Charente, they create a high level of humidity and the perfect temperature for smooth, elegant Cognac.
+The chateau was built in the 11th century to keep out the English during the Hundred Years’ War before falling under the ownership of the Valois family.
+Otard was founded in 1975, by Jean-Baptiste Antoine Otard remaining under the same family control ever since.
+Of particular note is their grand cellars – protected by thick walls from the Charente- create a high humidity level and the perfect temperature for smooth, elegant Cognac.
 Baron Otard is their greatest offering to the world of spirits: extremely smooth, refined, and potent, with a beguiling palate of buttered toast, vanilla, and cinnamon, with a long, sweet finish.
 It is arguably the best value luxury Cognac on the market today.

 8. Louis XIII

-Owned by Remy Martin, Louis XIII is perhaps the most famous and celebrated prestige Cognac brand in the world.
+Owned by Remy Martin, Louis XIII is perhaps the world’s most famous and celebrated prestige Cognac brand.
 It has beguiled palates for over a century – the brand was named after King Louis XIII of France.
 He would undoubtedly approve of its iconic status with collectors and Cognac lovers.
 Only the best grapes are used to make Eaux-de-vie for Louis XIII, which is then aged for an extraordinary amount of time.
 The result is magnificent: mixed spice, ginger, rose water, candied fruit, honey, and smoke all vie for attention.
 Its length is unparalleled, the texture pure velvet.
 It has few, if any, equals or rivals.